Winnti Scenario: Biotech R&D Espionage

 HANSEN-SAP-01kernel scan reveals a hidden driver masking processes – prior disk scans returned clean because the rootkit intercepted file system queries.

-- Clue 4 (Minute 20): Leadership requests immediate scope statement for the merger data room with delivery impact estimate.
+- Clue 4 (Minute 20): Leadership requests immediate scope statement for CFCS coordination and stakeholder communication.

-Round 2: Regulatory Coordination and Merger Decision (30-35 min)
+Round 2: CFCS Coordination and Recovery Governance (30-35 min)

 Investigation Clues:

-- Clue 5 (Minute 30): 90-day traffic analysis confirms 847 GB exfiltrated via port 443 to attacker-controlled infrastructure disguised as Microsoft Graph API telemetry – covering 44 sequential GenixLibrary batch reads.
+- Clue 5 (Minute 30): Traffic analysis confirms ~7 GB exfiltrated over 3-4 weeks via port 443 to attacker-controlled infrastructure disguised as Microsoft Graph API telemetry – covering 6 off-hours GenixLibrary batch reads over 4 weeks.
+Active transfers of core IP collections are still ongoing (~3 GB active transfer).

-- Clue 7 (Minute 50): Acquisition advisors request a clear go/no-go decision on data room access by end of day.
+- Clue 7 (Minute 50): Leadership requests a clear go/no-go decision on R&D environment access by end of day.

-- Clue 8 (Minute 55): Legal and security teams require documented rationale for GDPR notification scope and timing decisions.
+- Clue 8 (Minute 55): Security team requires documented rationale for CFCS indicator sharing scope and recovery prioritization decisions.

 Round Transition Narrative